cloud-coder/cascon-2017-kubernetes/Kubernetes_Lab.md

 An easier way of defining an entire solution with all its parts and Kubernetes objects that need to be created.

-You need to parts to enable the usage of _Helm_
+You need two parts to enable the usage of _Helm_
 - `helm` is the client portion that runs from where you run `kubectl`
 - `tiller` is the server portion that runs in a _pod_ in your cluster